 ACE’s Top Charities work in ways that are most likely to produce the greatest gains for animals, actively evaluate and improve their programs, and have a demonstrated need for more funding.
-We promote them as our top giving opportunities, and as ideal examples of effective advocacy.
+We promote them as our top giving opportunities and as excellent examples of effective advocacy.

 The Humane League

 ACE’s Standout Charities conduct strong work on behalf of animals in ways that could potentially affect large numbers of animals.
-We feel confident in the quality of their work, but for one reason or another we did not select them for a top recommendation.
+We feel confident in the quality of their work, but for one reason or another we did not select them for a Top Charity recommendation.

-We have considered over 300 organizations in total.
-For more details, see our complete list of Charity Reviews.
+Since we began our charity evaluations in 2014, we have considered over 3000 charities in total.
+For more details, see our list of reviewed charities.